Skip to content

 July 26, 2015

 Kyle Busch checked a lot off his NASCAR bucket list when he won the 2015 Brickyard 400, just nine races back after breaking his right leg and left foot in the Xfinity Series season-opener at Daytona.
-Busch had kissed the bricks a day prior when he won the Xfinity Series race at Indy, making him the first driver to sweep both series races.
+Busch had kissed the bricks a day before when he won the Xfinity Series race at Indy, making him the first driver to sweep both series races.

 Photo by Michael Hickey/Getty Images